Infinity Search: Approximate Vector Search with Projections on q-Metric Spaces: Nearest Neighbor Search in -Metric Spaces

-It follows from Theorem \ref{theo_log_complexity} that, given a choice, we would like to solve the nearest neighbor search in ultrametric spaces.
+It follows from Theorem \ref{theo_log_complexity} that, given a choice, we would like to solve nearest neighbor search in ultrametric spaces.
 Alas, dissimilarity metrics of interest do not satisfy the strong triangle inequality.
-Some are not even metric.\footnote{Notice that the usual $q$-norm $||x||_q$ does not necessarily satisfy the $q$-triangle inequality.} Due to this mismatch, we propose here an approach to \emph{approximate} nearest neighbor search based on the development of projection and embedding operators to compute and approximate $q$-metric distances:
+Some are not even metric.

+Due to this mismatch, we propose here an approach to \emph{approximate} nearest neighbor search based on the development of projection and embedding operators to compute and approximate $q$-metric distances:

 \begin{description}

 \item[Projection Operator.]
 The projection operator $P_q$ maps dissimilarities $d(x,x') \in D$ that do not necessarily satisfy the $q$-triangle inequality into distances $d_q(x,x') \in D_q$ that do satisfy the $q$-triangle inequality (Section \ref{section:metric_representation}).